Vigabatrin (By mouth)

 - This medicine may make you sleepy or tired.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.

-- Your doctor will check your progress and the effects of this medicine at regular visits.
+- Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
 It is very important that your eye doctor check your eyes during and after treatment with this medicine.